rainbowbreeze/yellowbutler/bot/src/README.md

-To see logs in the Cloud Console: https://console.cloud.google.com/logs/viewer?project=yellowbutler-213621 or gcloud app logs tail -s default from Cloud Shell
+To see logs in the Cloud Console: https://console.cloud.google.com/logs/viewer?project=yellowbutler-213621 from Cloud Shell gcloud app logs tail -s default

 Run locally as in GAE
 gunicorn -b :8080 wsgi.flaskapp:app